dilawari2008/file-store/README.md

 TODOs

+api to log that file with presigned url has been uploaded

+authentication
-make upload and download asynchronous in Completeable future use ProgressListener instead of while loop presigned url authentication change filename to username/filename/date post authentication - allow only 1 file name per user
+change filename to username/filename post authentication - allow only 1 file name per user

 write a v2 for upload
 set log levels
+use ProgressListener instead of while loop

 error msgs as file already exists